-To give you the opportunity to check out our services, we are offering a $1 trial mindfulness session and you only pay the remaining $148 if you are thrilled with it.
+To give you the opportunity to find out more about how to manage stress at work we are offering a trial session (Melbourne based).
+And you only pay $149 if you are thrilled with it.
 So that way, there’s nothing to lose!
-We will walk you through how and why learning to be more mindful is so effective at helping people manage stress and therefore improve performance.
+Contact us to make a booking now.

 “Thank you so much for the amazing mindfulnes

 s sessions provided for our staff!
 The difference in ourselves and those around us was amazing, and each of us carry the fundamenta ls of the sessions with us and use them each day.
 Highly recommended!”

 “The workshops’ materials summed it all up well.
 The presentation style was comfortable and enlightening.
 The presenter was wonderful, intelligent and very mindful.”